Guidance on recording and storing information (source: NSPCC)

 - keeping accurate, secure, written records of safeguarding concerns and actions.

-- ensuring that all safeguarding concerns are stored securely and accessed only by authorised individuals.
+- ensuring that all safeguarding concerns are stored securely and accessed only by authorised persons.

 It is NOT your responsibility to …decide whether someone has been abused or not – that is the responsibility of investigative statutory agencies like social work services or the police.